gfifgfifofich/Engine-project-/README.md

 # Engine-project-
+Constructor sandbox game prototype.
+Inspired from games like Cosmoteer or Nimbatus

-A game, created using Engine i've created.
+Created using Engine i have created.
 Mostly for testing its capabilities.

 ## Screenshots
 Some test ships